What you need to know about workers compensation claims.

 Does workers compensation / WorkCover cover stress leave?

-It’s possible to claim workers compensation for stress leave – this is referred to as a psychological injury.
+It’s possible to claim workers compensation for stress leave if you’re diagnosed as having a psychological injury.
 Insurers often deny psychological injury claims on the basis that the psychological injury occurred as a result of reasonable actions by management.
 However, a specialist workers compensation lawyer can look into the circumstances of your injury more deeply, often finding that management’s actions were in fact unreasonable, and liability is then accepted by the insurer.

 Are casuals entitled to workers compensation / WorkCover?